When you realize you want a divorce, you have a lot of important choices to make.

 Don’t Blame Your Wife

-Don’t show up to the conversation ready to play the blame game.
-Consider all the things you may have done that negatively impacted her.
-The breakdown of a relationship is almost never completely one-sided: Keep that in mind when you’re planning your conversation.
+Rather, consider all the things you may have done that negatively impacted her.
+The breakdown of a relationship is almost never completely one-sided: Approaching your spouse with empathy and humility can make a huge difference in how your divorce plays out.
+Try to keep that in mind when you’re planning your conversation.

 Don’t Speak Out of Anger